Short stay accommodation or start renting at once?

 Renting in the Netherlands

-Another possibility is to book a hotel first and search from there.
+Another option is to book a hotel first and search from there.

 - Specialised rental agencies